Trump tweets video edited to suggest Omar dismissive of 9/11

 "Here's your something," the New York Post blared on its cover beneath a photograph of the flaming towers.

-House Speaker Nancy Pelosi has said she wants to hear from Omar about it, but the Minnesota Democrat doesn't seem to be backing down.
+House Speaker Nancy Pelosi has said she wants to hear from Omar about the comment, but the Minnesota Democrat doesn't seem to be backing down.

 Omar tweeted a quote from former President George W. Bush shortly after the attacks, when he said: "'The people — and the people who knocked these buildings down will hear all of us soon!"